John Wolff's Web Museum

 Note that the spacer washers are filed flat on the bottom.

 - Feed in the upper 4x93mm shaft from the outer end.
 If the shaft

 is tight, ease the holes or file the supporting surface until the

 - Temorarily fit the 4 shaft retainers and screws M3x8.

 - Check that the star wheel shaft is straight.
 Check that it passes

 smoothly through the outer pillar and the intermediate supports, and

 seats properly in the centre pillar.
-If not correct, try interchanging
+Adjust as necessary.

 - When all alignments are correct, loosen the 4 retainers and remove